ejuarezg/containers/iosevka_font/README.md

    it.
 1. Place a copy of the build plan in a subfolder called, for example, `build_dir`.
-1. Build the font with the command (replace podman with docker if necessary)
+1. Build the font with the command (replace docker with podman if necessary)
     ```sh
-    podman run -v ./build_dir:/build iosevka_build
+    docker run -v ./build_dir:/build iosevka_build
     ```
     Use the environment variable `FONT_VERSION` to specify the font version that you want to build.
 Otherwise the latest font version is built.
 You